NicolaDalla/Neutral_Molecular_Network/README.md

 - **`subclass_prediction.Rmd`**
   Subclass prediction from network neighborhoods based on majority vote for MSMS library.

-- *(To be added)* **Alternaria dataset analysis**
+- **biological_sample_workflow**
   Case study on fungal metabolomics.
-Include: MS data processing, identification of neagtive/positive feature pairs and the demostration of NMN clustering of toxin-related metabolites.
+Include: MS data processing, identification of neagtive/positive feature pairs and the demostration of NMN clustering of toxin-related features.

 ---